newky2k/DSoft.System.BluetoothLe/README.md

 # DSoft.System.BluetoothLe

-Cross-platform Bluetooth Low Energy library, based on [Plugin.BLE](https://github.com/xabre/xamarin-bluetooth-le) ,  for iOS, Android, UWP, Mac, TVOS(Preview) and WatchOS(Preview), Tizen(coming soon)
+Cross-platform Bluetooth Low Energy library, based on [Plugin.BLE](https://github.com/xabre/xamarin-bluetooth-le) , for iOS, Android, Mac.
+UWP(Preview), .Net Core 3.x(Windows 10 only - WPF & Windows.Forms), TVOS(Preview) and WatchOS(Preview), Tizen(coming soon)

+## .Net Core 3.x support

+We have had added .Net Core support for Windows using the Windows RT API using `Microsoft.Windows.SDK.Contracts`.
+The UWP and .Net Core implementations are essentially the same as they use the same APIs.
+We have duplicated `ObservableBluetoothLeDevice` from Windows Community Toolkit as it doesn't work with `Microsoft.Windows.SDK.Contracts` and .net core

+### Plugin.BLE

-As of 1st of June 2020 this is essentially [Plugin.BLE](https://github.com/xabre/xamarin-bluetooth-le) repackaged in a single Multi-target project with additional support for TVOS and Watchos support and fixed Mac support, based on the [UWP](https://github.com/xabre/xamarin-bluetooth-le/tree/uwp_creators_update) branch
+As of 1st of June 2020 this is essentially [Plugin.BLE](https://github.com/xabre/xamarin-bluetooth-le) repackaged in a single Multi-target project with additional support for TVOS and Watchos support and fixed Mac support, based on the [UWP](https://github.com/xabre/xamarin-bluetooth-le/tree/uwp_creators_update) branch.

 ## Divergence